spypaul/trace_translation/README.md

 # trace_translation
 The srouce code provided is for translating *.pout or *.vout generated from the [memory tracing tool](https://github.com/dgist-datalab/valgrind_cachetrace.git) to the format that can be accepted by the [MQSim-CXL simulator](https://github.com/spypaul/MQSim_CXL.git).
-The source code is a simple C++ code that can be compiled by any environment.
+The source code is a simple C++ code that can be compiled from any environment.

-For example, you can compile it using g++ like the following:
+For example, you can compile it using g++ in a modern version of Ubuntu like the following:
 ```
 $ g++ Source.cpp -o Source.out
 ```